jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 ### @EnableWebMvc

-when spring-boot-starter-web or spring-webmvc jar is in classpath, @EnableWebMvc annotation is added automatically.
+when spring-boot-starter-web jar or spring-webmvc jar is in classpath, spring-boot automatically adds @EnableWebMvc annotation.
 @EnableWebMvc flags the app as a web app and activates key behaviors such as DispatcherServlet.

 spring-boot-starter-web -> spring-webmvc -> config filter chain -> last servlet is DispatcherServerlet -> route to a controller;